ethendev/wopihost/README-EN.md

 Note：[owas.domain] is the IP address of Office online 2016，[WopiHost.domain] is the address of wopihost。

-### Frequently Asked Questions
+### Known issues
-* Doc files cannot be previewed and edited, but docx is ok.
+* Doc files can`t be previewed and edited, but docx is ok.
-* PPT files cannot be previewed and edited.
+* PPT files can be previewed, but can`t be edited.
-* If the document cannot be edited or previewed, make sure that the wopi server can access the office server.
 * I didn't check the access_token parameter. if you need it, implement it yourself.